-I just read a really interesting essay by my friend Farah Mendelsohn about this online, it’s the introduction to her critical volume Rhetorics of Fantasy, which I then proceeded to order a copy of from Amazon.
+I just read a really interesting essay by my friend Farah Mendelsohn (as of 2016, it’s no longer free online), it’s the introduction to her critical volume Rhetorics of Fantasy, which I then proceeded to order a copy of from Amazon.
 So without having read the book yet, I’ll irresponsibly start outgassing about Farah’s ideas based on what I gleaned from the intro.
 She distinguishes several modes of fantasy:

 Portal-quest.
 There’s a magic door to another word.
 The main characters go through, learn about the other world, get to know it well enough to achieve something, and then come back.
 Things from the other world don’t come through the portal to our world.

 Immersive and Intrusive.
 In the immersive mode, the book simply starts out and is set in some fantastic other world.
 In the intrusive mode, creatures from another world appear in ours.
 The mood for intrusive fantasy is one of shock and amazement, what Farah Mendelsohn calls an “awestruck or skeptical tone.”
 She points out that it’s an effort to keep up this tone of surprise, and to this end, the oddness of the intruders often escalates over the book.

 Liminal.
 Like the intrusive fantasy, the liminal fantasy is set in our world, but there the fantastic elements are fleeting, barely glimpsed.
 Maybe you see an elf in your back yard, rather than a giant were-pig rampaging down Wall Street.
 Or a little birdie talks to you.
 Mendelsohn suggests that in the liminal fantasy tales, the characters don’t get all worked up about the odd things, they take them as a normal part of life.
 This would set liminal fantasy apart from to intrusive fantasy.